-Where T_S is the period of one complete cycle for either the HO or LO outputs, TD is the internally fixed deadtime, and T1 is the programmed sync rectifier delay.
-For example, if the oscillator frequency is 200 kHz, each output will cycle at 100 kHz ($T_S = 10 \ \mu s$).
-Using the nominal deadtime of 70 ns and no programmed delay, the maximum duty cycle at this frequency is calculated to be 49.3%.
-Using a programmed sync rectifier delay of 100 ns, the maximum duty cycle is reduced to 48.3%.
+• TS is the period of one complete cycle for either the HO or LO outputs

+• T1 is the programmed sync rectifier delay

+For example, if the oscillator frequency is 200 kHz, each output will cycle at 100 kHz ( $T_s = 10 \mu s$ ).
+Using no programmed delay, the maximum duty cycle at this frequency is calculated to be 50%.
+Using a programmed sync rectifier delay of 100 ns, the maximum duty cycle is reduced to 49%.
+Because there is no fixed deadtime in LM5039, it is recommended that the delay pin resistor be not less than 10k.
+Internal delays, which are not specified, are the only protection against cross conduction if the programmed delay is zero, or very small.

-Figure 15.
+Figure 17.
 HO, LO, SR1 and SR2 Timing Diagram